The Bus shelters are equipped with solar panels to provide power for nighttime lighting.

 Book Drive - collect books at the end of semester for Better World Books.

-Eco-Rep - train your peers on conserving resources and energy in the res halls (limited
+RHA Eco-Reps - train your peers on conserving resources and energy in Housing (limited to campus